-United Way of Greater Stark County seeks to improve lives in measurable and lasting ways by mobilizing thousands of people around a common goal: advancing the common good by focusing on EDUCATION, FAMILY & FINANCIAL STABILITY and HEALTH & BASIC NEEDS.
+United Way of Greater Stark County seeks to improve lives in measurable and lasting ways by mobilizing thousands of people around a common goal: advancing the common good by focusing on EDUCATION, INCOME and HEALTH.

 United Way of Greater Stark County focuses its attention on the root causes of these issues through their focus on programs that target Early Education & Care, Graduation & Training, and Family Stability.

 United Way of Greater Stark County (UWGSC) is a not-for-profit organization whose mission is to energize the community to care for one another by addressing human needs with measurable results.
 UWGSC was founded by the Alliance Area United Way, the United Way of Central Stark County and the United Way of Western Stark County and serves all of Stark County and parts of Carroll, Columbiana, Mahoning and Wayne Counties.
 United Way serves a population of more than 380,000 and funds programs and services that address the critical health and human service needs of our community.

 Annually, all United Ways must certify to United Way Worldwide their adherence to these requirements.

 - Be tax-exempt under Section 501(c)(3) of the Internal Revenue Code as well as corresponding provisions of other applicable state, local or foreign laws or regulations.
 United Ways must file the IRS Form 990 annually in a timely manner.

 - Comply with all other applicable legal local, state, and federal operating and reporting requirements (e.g., nondiscrimination, Sarbanes-Oxley Act, USA Patriot Act).

 - Have an active, responsible, and voluntary governing body, which ensures effective governance over the policies and financial resources of the organization.